 In this article, I'm going to show you how to practice to improve your speed on guitar, going beyond the usual, boring advice that says: play slow, use a metronome, then speed will come with time.

 The general advice for those who want to improve their speed on guitar is to strictly practice with a metronome , increasing the bpm little by little.
-This is true for sure, but we are only scratching the surface.
+This is true for sure, especially with advanced techniques such as sweep picking, but we are only scratching the surface.
 If we also include in our practice regimen the approaches I'm going to tell you, we'll get solid results faster and in a more effective way.

 My suggested framework for advancing your guitar speed and accuracy is composed of the following pillars.
 I've tested all these elements with many students and I can say that it's a proven system that works wonderfully.